adamwbrew/Reseach-and-Implementation-of-Machine-Learning-Algorithms/README.md

  - An appendix with coding demos, techinal breakdowns, and video tutorials on using SVM

 ## SVM Code Example
 'SVM_Code_Example.ipynb' is a Juypter Notebook documented in Python and Markdown language analyzing the sklean iris dataset using SVM based on the sklearn.svm.SVC() function.
-This notebook use the follwing modules:
+This notebook uses the follwing modules:
 ### Pandas
 <href>https://pandas.pydata.org</href>
 ### NumPy